 At 30 years of age, Shaykh Abdullah was ordered to enter a second long seclusion for five years.
 During that seclusion, many visions and states were granted to him, which it would be impossible to describe within the span of this book.
 After he completed this second seclusion, the power of his spiritual attraction increased.
 He became so renowned that even during his Shaykh’s lifetime, people used to come from everywhere to learn from him.

 Following are some of his discourses:

-Shaykh `Abdullah realized that this was the opportunity to leave Turkey that his Shaykh had foretold.
-He immediately accepted the proposal, and with his daughter's compliance the marriage quickly took place.
-Soon after that he received an invitation from his daughter's new husband to come to Egypt.
-He said:
+Shaykh Abdullah realized that this was the opportunity to leave Turkey that his Shaykh had foretold.
+He immediately accepted the proposal, and with his daughter’s compliance the marriage quickly took place.
+Soon after that he received an invitation from his daughter’s new husband to come to Egypt.

 He stayed some time in Aleppo, where people were honored to have him.
 Scholars came to sit and listen to him, and they were fascinated with his speeches and his knowledge.
 They called him the Reviver of the Religion.

 From there he moved to oms, where he visited the mosque and tomb of the Companion of the Prophet , Khalid ibn al-Walid (r).
 He stayed briefly in oms.
 He moved to Damascus, in the Midan District, near the tomb of Sa`d ad-Din Jibawi, a saint from the family of the Prophet .
 There he established the first zawiya for the branch of the Naqshbandi Order which had gone to Daghestan.
 With him the Golden Chain of the Naqshbandi Order which had gone from Damascus to India, Baghdad, and Daghestan, now returned to Damascus.

 His two daughters were married, Rabiha had four children, three girls and one boy.
 Madiha was married to Shaykh Tawfiq al-Hibri, one of the great Islamic scholars of Lebanon.